 – Plant avocado and citrus trees; they feel right at home in the warmth of late spring and early summer and soon prove it to you with a flush of new leaves, which gives you an immediate sense of success that you won’t get when planting in most of the rest of the year; if you plant an avocado, be sure to water it properly in it’s first few months: see my post “How to water a new avocado tree”

-Harvest and eat
+Harvest and eat vegetables

-corn harvest in June
+Wheat ready for harvest in early June 2024.

 – Don’t fret over tomatoes that have blossom end rot (rotten bottom of the fruit); it happens often to the first fruits of May and June but not to the later fruits of summer; it also happens to certain varieties (e.g. San Marzano); there’s nothing you can do about it despite what someone selling a product might claim (it’s just a symptom of the cooler weather of spring/early summer); incidentally, if you do apply a product for blossom end rot this month, you’ll find that — voila! — it works: the placebo effect